ONykyf/X11Libre-SlackBuild/README.md

 # X11Libre-SlackBuild

 This repository provides a Slackware-current X11 build tree modified to build [XLibre](https://github.com/X11Libre/xserver).
-The sources were imported from Slackware-current Xorg and the XLibre project on Juli 1, 2025 and are constantly updated.
+The sources were imported from Slackware-current Xorg and the XLibre project on July 1, 2025 and are constantly updated.

 ## Preparing for Install